Bod Mellor

 Subsequently, the French authorities sectioned Bod for their instability.
 Released because of their grandfather’s infirmity they returned to London and there–at the beginning of 2010– Bod Mellor commenced their great work.
 They began their extraordinary series of 769 pastel drawings by stating that she was driven by “the question: whether to take someone else’s life or undertake something wildly unusual”.
 In the space of two days, she drew over a thousand portraits, working with feverish intensity.

-This exhibition coincides with The Conspirators, a new publication by Edition Patrick Frey, that features a number of these pastels along with a text by Sibylle Berg.
+This exhibition coincided with The Conspirators, a new publication by Edition Patrick Frey, that features a number of these pastels along with a text by Sibylle Berg.

 Supported by Studio Voltaire Benefactors.

 1. Bod Mellor (b.
 1970, Manchester) lives and works in London.
 She has had recurring solo exhibitions at Team Gallery, New York: Victoria Miro Gallery, London; Il Capricorno, Venice and Galerie Drantmann, Brussels.
-She has participated in various group exhibitions including: Team Gallery, New York (2008); Yvon Lambert, New York (2007); Defamation of Character, PS1, New York (2006);Expanded Painting, Prague Biennial (2005) and Remix: Contemporary Art and Pop, Tate Liverpool, Liverpool (2002).
+She has participated in various group exhibitions including: Espoo Museum of Modern Art, Finland (2019), Grand Palais, France (2018), National Portrait Gallery, London (2018), Galerie Gregor Staiger, Switzerland (2017), Contemporary Art Centre, Lithuania (2016), Team Gallery, New York (2008); Yvon Lambert, New York (2007); Defamation of Character, PS1, New York (2006);Expanded Painting, Prague Biennial (2005) and Remix: Contemporary Art and Pop, Tate Liverpool, Liverpool (2002).

 2. Bod Mellor, An Ecstasy of Purpose, 2010.
 Installation View, Studio Voltaire, London.
 Courtesy of the artist and Team Gallery, New York.
 Credit Andy Keate.